RoSPA in Scotland

 A large number of RoSPA's workplace safety training courses are available in Scotland.

-RoSPA Scotland provides road safety training on a variety of topical issues relevant to contributing to the delivery of Scotland’s Road Safety Framework to 2020.
+RoSPA Scotland provides road safety training on a variety of topical issues relevant to contributing to the delivery of Scotland's Road Safety Framework to 2020.
+These training seminars are primarily aimed at road safety professionals such as road safety officers, police, fire, community safety officers and road engineers; however, others with responsibility for promoting road safety are welcome.